minprog/programmeren-1/problems/hello/index.md

 > <svg class="bi" width="24" height="24" fill="currentColor" size="24x24" style="svertical-align:-0.255em; float:left; margin-right:0.75rem;"><use xlink:href="/icons/bootstrap-icons.svg#info-circle"></use></svg>
 >
 > David's Lecture 1 should help you find the right commands to include in your code.
 This is often the case: lectures include many examples of working code, along with an explanation of the inner workings, which should help you get started on some of the parts of an assignment.

+When you're done, try it out!
+And then submit your solution.